 Is It Time For A Diabetes Screening?
 Understanding When and Why To Get Tested

-If you've been wondering whether it's time for a diabetes screening, you're already taking a positive step towards understanding your health.
-Diabetes is one of the most prevalent long-term health conditions in the UK, with Diabetes UK estimating that over 4.9 million people are currently living with a diagnosis — and hundreds of thousands more may be unaware they have elevated blood sugar levels.
+If you have been wondering whether it is time for a diabetes screening, you are already taking a positive step towards understanding your health.
+Diabetes is one of the most prevalent long-term health conditions in the UK, with Diabetes UK estimating that over 4.4 million people are currently living with a diagnosis — and hundreds of thousands more may be unaware they have elevated blood sugar levels.
 A simple blood test can provide valuable insight into your glucose metabolism, helping you and your healthcare provider make informed decisions about your wellbeing.

-At Walk In Clinic London, our nurse-led team provides convenient, confidential diabetes screening blood tests across central London — with reliable results and flexible walk-in access.
+At Walk In Clinic London, our nurse-led team provides convenient, confidential diabetes screening blood tests across central London — with fast, reliable results and no appointment barriers.

 What Is a Diabetes Screening Test?